 In order to boot from a USB key, it must be configured for Toolkit deployment.
-For more information about configuring a USB key for deployments, see: "Configuring USB keys for deployment" on page 100.
+For more information on configuring a USB key for deployments, see: Configuring USB keys for deployment.

 To boot from a USB key, use the Boot Menu program as follows: